Algafix/OSNMA/README.md

 However, it can be configured for a different TL depending on what you receiver can guarantee.
 For more information about time synchronisation see the [OSNMA Receiver Guidelines](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_v1.1.pdf), and [Receiver Options](#receiver-options) to configure OSNMAlib.

+OSNMAlib implements several optimizations in the cryptographic material extraction and in the process of linking navigation data to tags.
+None of these optimizations imply trial-and-error on the verification process, any authentication failure should be assumed as spoofing.
+If you see several authentication failures in a non-spoofing scenario, feel free to report it on the Issues page of GitHub.

 If you are using data from the OSNMA Test Phase (before 2023-08-03 11:00), use the [OSNMA_Test_Phase_ICD branch](https://github.com/Algafix/OSNMA/tree/OSNMA_Test_Phase_ICD).

-Supports Python 3.8, 3.9 and 3.10+.
+Supports Python 3.8, 3.9, 3.10 and 3.11.
 Tested on Linux and Windows.

 Features
 ---